d4rkd3v1l/BearSync/README.md

 But maybe you just want to take a look at [`Synchronizer.synchronize()`](https://github.com/d4rkd3v1l/BearSync/blob/main/BearSync/Synchronizer.swift#L48) method and follow the flow there.

-We also keep a mapping to be able to map identical note from different bear app installations, as those will have different identifiers inside bear app.
+We also keep a mapping to be able to map identical notes from different bear app installations, as those will have different identifiers inside bear app.

 ## TODO